dalibor/dotfiles/README.md

   email = dalibor.nasevic@gmail.com
 ```

-** Note: make sure you have a newer version of Git installed.
+**Note**: make sure you have a newer version of Git installed.
 Git version 1.7.9.5 or older do not support include tag that's used to include `gitconfig.local` file.

 ```bash
 # Install latest Git version on Ubuntu